stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (yyan11−stat6250): How many bytes in a numeric variable?
 - Answer (yyan11−stat6250): All numeric variables have a default length of 8.
 - Question (dlee117−stat6250): Why does the variable Name have a longer length than Policy or Total?
--Answer (mcardoso3-stat6250):  Name is a character variable while Policy and Total are numeric variables.
+- Answer (mcardoso3-stat6250):  Name is a character variable while Policy and Total are numeric variables.
 Since character variables can be up to 32,767 bytes long while numeric variables can only be 8, Name can be longer in length.
 - Question (yzhu12-stat6250): What's the default length of the numeric variable Oyster?
 - Answer (yzhu12-stat6250): 6
 - *Question* (lwang30-stat6250) : What would SAS output if we input a numeric value that exceeds 8 bytes ?
 Would it be rounded up to the first 8 digits including decimal points ?
--Answer (mcardoso3-stat6250):  Numeric values are stored as floating-point numbers in 8 bytes of storage.
+- Answer (mcardoso3-stat6250):  Numeric values are stored as floating-point numbers in 8 bytes of storage.
 - Question (kveng-stat6250): Can set a default length different than 8 bytes?
 - Question (hhu9−stat6250): What is the default length for the numeric variable Balance?
 - Answer (hhu9−stat6250): No matter how many digits they contain, the default length is 8.